 CEO & Founder

-Dr. Petty is keen to facilitate transparent reporting of results in biomedical research - particularly regarding studies where there are negative or inconclusive results.
+Sandy is the founder of the Null Hypothesis initiative and is keen to facilitate transparent reporting of results in biomedical research - particularly regarding studies where there are negative or inconclusive results.
 This facilitates communication of results between scientists and clinicians, and will improve research efficiency and better inform research study design and ultimately, patient care.

 Board of Directors

 Dr. Hugo Stephenson is a Melbourne Medical School alumnus, a technologist, biotech services entrepreneur and founder of many businesses in the clinical trials industry.
 These include: DrugDev, a leading provider of eclinical technologies and clinical trial payment services; MediGuard, the largest online medication monitoring service; Health Research Solutions, a late phase contract research organization; and MedSeed, a pioneer of hospital and GP decision support software.
 Hugo is passionate about organizations that think out of the box to solve problems and this has motivated him to establish CBMRT to address the current imbalances in biomedical research practices.
 Hugo has a wide range of interests that include proteomics, public health, robotics and high power rocketry.
 Hugo is also a non-executive director of the Induction Healthcare Group PLC, a leading developer of digital care tools for healthcare systems around the world.

 Board Member & Chair, Scientific Advisory Committee